lambda-dom/class_revisions/README.md

 A WeiDU mod for BG2:EE revising and tweaking classes, following the, now seemingly abandoned, [Kit Revisions](https://www.gibberlings3.net/forums/forum/168-kit-revisions) mod.

-For documentation see the [docs](./class_revisions/docs/readme.md).
-It is, like the rest of the mod, still in alpha but it should give a decent idea of what my aim is.
+For documentation on each component start at the [docs](./class_revisions/docs/readme.md).
+They are, like the rest of the mod, still in alpha but it should give a decent idea of what my aim is.

 Acknowledgement(s):

   * If you find anything worthwhile in the mod blame my predecessors, the authors of [Refinements](https://github.com/UnearthedArcana/refinements) and especially [Kit Revisions](https://www.gibberlings3.net/forums/forum/168-kit-revisions), from whom I have shamelessly stolen.
-I am just a coding monkey and the only originality I can claim are the eventual bugs -- although there are no bugs in the mod and any reports of such is just slander spread by my enemies.
+I am just a coding monkey and the only originality I can claim are the eventual bugs -- although, quite emphatically, there are no bugs in the mod and any reports of such is just malicious slander spread by my enemies.

 # A. Installation.